prit2596/IntegerArithmeticWithArbitaryLongNmbers/readme.md

 In this project, a program that implements arithmetic with large integers, of arbitrary size is developed.
 The program works for any base arithmetic operations.
 The program also convert infix to postfix expressions.

 The arithmetic operations are as follows: add, subtract, divide, product, power, mod, squareroot and base conversion.
-Various algorithms like like Shunting Yard, Karatsuba Multiplication, Binary Search are implemented in this project.
+Various algorithms like like **Shunting Yard**, **Karatsuba Multiplication**, **Binary Search** are implemented in this project.

 ## Getting Started